CPOMS Safeguarding Software: What Teachers Should KnowTeacher supporting students with cpoms safeguarding software strategies

 CPOMS Access Permissions and User Roles

-Access to CPOMS is typically restricted to designated safeguarding leads, senior leadership, and specific staff members who need to know about particular pupils.
-Teachers usually cannot view records for all pupils, only those they directly work with or have legitimate safeguarding concerns about.
+Access to CPOMS is typically restricted to designated safeguarding leads, senior leadership, and specific staff members who need to know about particular learners.
+Teachers usually cannot view records for all learners, only those they directly work with or have legitimate safeguarding concerns about.
 Your school's data protection policy will outline exactly who has access to different levels of information.

 What should teachers do if they don't have direct CPOMS access?